graphery/grapper-doc/src/guide/in-depth/style/index.md

 outline: deep
 ---

-# Styling the SVG with Graphane
+# Styling the SVG with Grapper

-In this section, you will understand how to style SVGs with Graphane Web Component, and what to keep in mind for good maintainability of the styles.
+In this section, you will understand how to style SVGs with Grapper Web Component, and what to keep in mind for good maintainability of the styles.

 We can use: